 - Food and water: Canned or dehydrated food?
 Do you need kibble?
 Bowls for water and food are important.
 Will you need to bring bottles of water so your dog can stay hydrated while traveling?
 Measuring cups?
 Stirring spoons?

-- Transportation: If you’re traveling by air or train, your dog may need to be in some type of hard-sided crate.
-Be sure to check the carrier’s requirements in advance.
-If you’re traveling in a car, it’s important that your dog be in a crate or restrained so he won’t be hurt in the event of a car accident.
+- Transportation: If you’re traveling by air or train, your dog may need to be in a hard-sided crate.
+Check the carrier’s requirements in advance.
+Even in a car, it’s important to restrain your dog to avoid injury in an accident.

-- Bedding: A familiar nest or bed to curl up in helps make a dog feel safer and more secure.
+- Bedding: A familiar nest or bed helps a dog feel safer and more secure.

-- Medicines and supplements: If your dog has prescription medications, it’s best to bring them in the bottle they come in from the pharmacy rather than putting them in a different container.
-If your dog gets car sick or anxious about traveling, your vet may prescribe medications for that.
-You may also want to pack a small first aid kit for your dog in case of an emergency.
+- Medicines and supplements: If your dog has prescription medications, it’s best to bring them in the bottle they come in from the pharmacy.
+A dog that gets car sick or anxious while traveling, may need medications from your vet.
+A small dog first aid kit is always good to have when traveling with dogs.

-- Documents: Proof of rabies and bordetella shots.
-Dog license information.
-Prescriptions.
-These are important if your dog needs to go to a vet during the trip or needs to spend time in doggie day care.
+- Documents: Proof of shots, license information and prescriptions are important to bring.
+They can be a lifesaver if your dog needs to go to a vet during the trip or needs to spend time in doggie day care.
 It’s also important if your dog gets excited and nips someone.
 Don’t forget to bring your dog’s chip information as well.

 You can create your checklist on paper that you can copy for future trips; on the computer using software such as Evernote, Microsoft Word or Excel or any of a number of list-making applications; or in the cloud using Google Docs or DropBox, where you can get to it even without your own computer.
 Be sure to note the dates and itinerary of the trip for future reference.